isaac-yoon/isaac-yoon.github.io/README.md

 # isaac-yoon.github.io
 This is my personal site.
-If you copy code, please attribute Isaac Yoon.
-Thanks! </br>
+Thanks for visiting! </br>

 ## Credits
 HTML and CSS | @ajlkn </br>